masihniaz/test-auth-service/README.md

 npm run start:local
 ```

-- When started localy the project will use SQLITE
+- When started locally the project will use SQLITE

 ## Run tests